mothur/mothur.github.io/_wiki/edamame.md

 The first column is the name of the sample.
 The second column is the name of the forward read for that sample and the third columns in the name of the reverse read for that sample.
 Pretty easy, eh?
-Finally, there\'s a batch file included that we\'ll discuss at the end of the tutorial.
+Finally, there's a batch file included that we'll discuss at the end of the tutorial.

 ## Reducing sequencing and PCR errors